amethyst/rustrogueliketutorial/book/src/chapter_4.md

 We're going to start by cleaning up our code a bit, and utilizing separate files.
 As projects gain in complexity/size, it's a good idea to start keeping them as a clean set of files/modules, so we can quickly find what we're looking for (and improve compilation times, sometimes).

-If you look at the (TODO: Git link), you'll see that we've broken out a lot of functionality into individual files.
+If you look at the [source code for this chapter](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-04-newmap), you'll see that we've broken out a lot of functionality into individual files.
 When you make a new file in Rust, it automatically becomes a *module*.
 You then have to tell Rust to use these modules, so `main.rs` has gained a few `mod map` and similar, followed by `pub use map::*`.
 This says "import the module map, and then use - and make available to other modules - its public contents".

 We've also made a bunch of `struct` into `pub struct`, and added `pub` to their members.
 If you *don't* do this, then the structure remains internal to that module only - and you can't use it in other parts of the code.
 This is the same as putting a `public:` C++ line in a class definition, and exporting the type in the header.
 Rust makes it a bit cleaner, and no need to write things twice!